-Luxembourg does not impose any withholding tax on interest payment.
+Luxembourg does not impose any withholding tax on interest payments.
 Accordingly, debt instruments are not subject to withholding tax unless they are requalified as dividends or profit-sharing bonds or notes.
 This absence of withholding tax on interest makes Luxembourg the preferred jurisdiction for international acquisition finance transactions.
-By way of derogation, if the beneficial owner of the bonds is an individual taxpayer residing in Luxembourg a 20 per cent withholding tax shall apply pursuant to the amended law dated 23 December 2005.
-However, this withholding tax is definitive and is deemed to replace the income tax on the income interest for Luxembourg residents.
+By way of derogation, if the beneficial owner of the bonds is an individual taxpayer residing in Luxembourg, a 20 per cent withholding tax shall apply pursuant to the amended law dated 23 December 2005.
+However, this withholding tax is definitive and is deemed to replace the income tax, which applies to income interest for Luxembourg residents.

 If an investor wants to fund the acquisition as far as possible with debt, the Luxembourg tax law is, in general, very flexible and does not impose any strict debt-to-equity ratios on ordinary taxable companies.
 Informal limits are, however, applied by the tax authorities for the financing of an acquisition of a subsidiary by intragroup loans.
 In this situation, the Luxembourg tax authorities generally consider a ratio of 85:15 as being in line with the arm's-length principle, which means that up to 85 per cent of the purchase price of the participations can be financed by intragroup loans.
 Interest rates of the intragroup loans must be in line with the arm's-length principles in accordance with transfer pricing regulations in Luxembourg.
-This may be further affected by the Anti-Tax Avoidance Directive formally adopted by the European Council on 12 July 2016, to be transposed into national law by 31 December 2018.
-The upcoming exit of the United Kingdom from the EU should not have a priori any adverse effect when structuring the acquisition finance between Luxembourg and the UK, as the applicable zero rate withholding tax pursuant to the EU Savings Directive would be substituted by the provisions of the double tax treaty between Luxembourg and the UK, which currently provides for a full exemption on interest payments.
+This may be further affected by Directive 2016/1164/EU (Anti-Tax Avoidance Directive), to be transposed into national law by 31 December 2018.
+The upcoming exit of the United Kingdom from the European Union should not have a priori any adverse effect when structuring the acquisition finance between Luxembourg and the UK, because the applicable zero rate withholding tax pursuant to Directive 2003/48/EC (EU Savings Directive) would be substituted by the provisions of the double tax treaty between Luxembourg and the UK, which currently provides for a full exemption on interest payments.

-For the purposes of determining the debt-to-equity ratio, an interest-free loan from shareholders may be treated as equity for corporate income tax purposes, so it may be possible to structure funding with a 99:1 debt (interest-free/bearing)-to-equity ratio.
+For the purposes of determining the debt-to-equity ratio, an interest-free loan from shareholders may be treated as equity for corporate income tax purposes, so it may be possible to structure funding with a 99:1 interest-free or bearing debt-to-equity ratio.
 A debt-to-equity ratio of 99:1 could also be achieved by using certain exit instruments such as tracking loans.
-Such a funding structure should be analysed on a case-by-case basis.
-Any excess interest payments that result from an excess over the above debt-to-equity ratio would be reclassified as hidden profit distribution, subject to withholding tax at a rate of 15 per cent generally applicable on dividends payments, unless the recipient qualifies for the affiliation privilege in Luxembourg.
+Such a funding structure should be analysed on a caseby-case basis.
+Any excess interest payments that result from an excess over the above debt-to-equity ratio would be reclassified as hidden profit distribution, therefore leading to a requalification of interest payments into dividend distribution, which, tax-wise, is subject to a tax rate of 15 per cent that is generally applicable on dividends payments, unless the recipient qualifies for the affiliation privilege in Luxembourg.